Gaylord Healthcare Discloses Data Breach Following Ransomware Attack

 On Dec.
 19, 2024, Gaylord Specialty Healthcare experienced a cybersecurity incident that disrupted connectivity to its network.
 The breach was later attributed to a ransomware attack carried out by the SAFEPAY group, which subsequently claimed responsibility on the dark web and alleged to have obtained 160 GB of the organization’s data.

 The severity of this breach is heightened by the involvement of a ransomware group and the large volume of data allegedly stolen.
-While Gaylord’s investigation has not found evidence of financial fraud or identity theft at this time, the exposure of names and potentially other sensitive information presents a risk for phishing, identity theft or further exploitation.
+The exposure of names with Social Security numbers, and potentially other sensitive information presents a risk for phishing, identity theft or further exploitation.

 Gaylord Specialty Healthcare’s response